PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/Lesson1.md

 > If you get the error:
 > 2015-03-06 19:44:52,324 ERROR tools.Console$ - Return code of previous step is 1.
 Aborting.
 >   make sure you are in the musicRecommender directory when you execute pio build.
+>
+>   **Memory Error** If you are getting an error try running the build command  in verbose mode: `pio build --verbose`
+>   If you see the error:
+>   `Native memory allocation (malloc) failed to allocate 715849728 bytes for committing reserved memory.` you will need to allocate more memory to your virtual machine or use a larger instance of a cloud server.

 Now that it is accomplished we can finally train the recommender.